Alumni Postcards: Dylan Bryant ’20

-Editor's note: Alumni Postcards is an occasional series spotlighting where members of our worldwide A&S family are studying, living, working and researching.
+Editor's note: The Alumni Postcards series spotlights where members of our worldwide A&S family are studying, living, working and researching.
 To share where you are and what you are up to, email us at ASNews@syr.edu.

 Dylan Bryant ’20 double majored in Spanish, and English and textual studies in the College of Arts and Sciences, and minored in education studies in the School of Education.

 After graduating from Syracuse University in 2020, Bryant put pandemic uncertainty aside and applied and was accepted to the North American Language and Culture Assistants in Spain program.
 It offers recipients the opportunity to experience the culture of Spain by becoming a local, while sharing the language and culture of the United States with students in Spain.
 Bryant arrived in October 2020 to La Rioja, a province in northern Spain, where he is teaching the English language to local K-12 students.

 Bryant plans to stay in Europe after he completes the language and cultural assistants program and participate in an English as Second Language (ESL) summer camp in Italy.

 He recently reflected on his experiences so far.